 A: This depends on the location of the municipality and the structure of local political committees.
-Please see the chart "Guide to Political Party Submission of Election Inspector and Municipal Board of Absentee Ballot Canvasser Nominees," posted at https://elections.wi.gov/node/6564.
+Please see the chart "Guide to Political Party Submission of Election Inspector and Municipal Board of Absentee Ballot Canvasser Nominees," posted with these FAQs. .